thejiral/Separator-filtration_system/README.md

 Optional: 2 WAGO clamps can be mounted sideways with the WAGO clamp mount and the 3 positive cables go to one clamp and the 3 negative cables to the other clamp.
 The other side is connected to a 24V fan control pin or the 24V hotendheater outlet.

+Final assembly with a left and right single module and a dual module: